 The prevention of sexual assault, domestic violence, dating violence and stalking is a community effort.
-To help encourage bystander intervention, the training programs for all community advisors, resident assistants, orientation counselors and student athletes include information on how to be an active bystander and how to encourage others to be active bystanders from the Step UP!
-Bystander intervention program.
+To help encourage bystander intervention, the training programs for all community advisors, resident assistants, orientation counselors and student athletes include information on how to be an active bystander and how to encourage others to be active bystanders from both the Step UP!
+And Live the Green Dot bystander intervention programs.
 The Responsible Communities portion of the orientation sessions provided to all first-year students by housing community also includes information on effective bystander intervention.